-Technical Writing Tips for IT Professionals
+Writing Tips for IT Professionals

 - Avoid emoticons and abbreviations that the recipient might not understand.

-- Keep an eye out for the errors introduced by autocorrect.
+- Watch out for the errors introduced by autocorrect.

 Post-Scriptum

 Authored by Lenny Zeltser, who’s been writing as an information technology and security consultant, product manager, author and instructor for many years.
-This cheat sheet, version 1.0, is released under the Creative Commons v3 “Attribution” License.
+Lenny also created a short writing course for cybersecurity professionals.
+This cheat sheet, version 1.1, is released under the Creative Commons v3 “Attribution” License.